 It is clear that sooner or later this will lead to such problems!
 And I really can't see a real advantage over Safari with Chrome, with one single exception (an additional program with which I can extract my Amazon purchases as CSV).

-And for this Chrome runs in an extra user, which is otherwise completely “blank” apart from a VPN, has virtually no rights and is only started once a year for the tax return.
+And for this Chrome runs in an extra user, which is otherwise completely “blank” apart from a VPN, has virtually no rights and is only used once a year for the tax return.

-@Heinz, only recently I had problems with an internet site and asked why that was the case.
-The comment was "use Google Chrome, it works there" and that's what I did.
+2. @Heinz, only recently I had problems with an internet site and asked why that was the case.
+Comment was "use Google Chrome, it works there" and I did that too.

 In fact, Google Chrome worked and then tried again with Safari on a second Mac.
 And Safari didn't display the webpage correctly.